Sampling and User-Supplied Equipment

 User-Supplied Equipment: Pressure Housings

 All instrument or other water-tight housings taken to depth are considered potential implodable volumes, and as such must be certified for use on Alvin.
-Implodable volumes are any pressure housing with a non-compensated compressible gas volume at a pressure below the external ambient sea pressure with a potential to collapse.
+Implodable volumes are any pressure housing with a non-compensated compressible internal gas volume at a pressure that is either above or below the external ambient sea pressure with a potential to burst or collapse.

-Either method will be accepted, but it should be noted that use of the computed pressure method limits use of the housing to the corresponding water depth.
 Leakage or visible signs of external damage shall be cause for test failure.
 Where several housings of a particular type are to be utilized, each housing shall be pressure tested; i.e., representative testing of one vessel in a series will not be accepted.
-Each vessel tested must have a unique identification number referenced on all related test documentation.

 Although pressure test certification for Alvin purposes does not expire, consideration should be given to retesting every five years.
-The Expedition Leader may refuse to honor a valid certification if he feels the condition of the housing has deteriorated since its last pressure test.
-Modifications to the housing such as machining, drilling, etc., void a pressure certification and thus the vessel must be tested after any work that could compromise structural integrity.
+The Expedition Leader may refuse to honor a valid certification if the condition of the housing has deteriorated since its last pressure test.
+Modifications to the housing such as machining, drilling, connector replacement, etc., void pressure certification and thus the vessel must be retested after any work that could compromise structural integrity.

 Pressure vessels constructed from certain experimental or unpredictable materials such as glass or ceramics cannot be certified for use with Alvin in the manner described above.
 In some cases, a design review by Alvin’s U.S. Navy engineering oversight body (NAVSEA) is required (a time-consuming process) and in others, certification is impossible.
 If in doubt about a particular design, contact the Alvin office.